 - Rinse the mouthpiece and dry thoroughly.

 - Sterisol germicide solution may be used on the mouthpiece at this time.
-Place on paper towel for one minute.
+After soaking in Sterisol, place on paper towel for one minute.

 - Wipe dry with paper towel.

 - Most hygienic issues for string, percussion and keyboard instruments can be solved by the musician washing their hands before and after use.